How do I configure a non-administrative user for windows management instrumentation (WMI) access?

 How is performance data sent from the user environment to the Site24x7 Data Center?
 The On-Premise Poller uses a HTTPS connection to send performance data from the user environment to the Site24x7 Data Center.
 Do I need to whitelist any ...

-How do we verify the Site24x7 Windows Server Monitoring Agent script?
+How to uninstall the Site24x7 Windows Server Monitoring Agent